brexitcoin/BrexitCoin/README.md

 $ make -f makefile.unix USE_UPNP=1

-//This will produce a file named trollcoind which is the command line instance of TrollCoin
+//This will produce a file named Brexitcoind which is the command line instance of BrexitCoin

 //Now type: